Aditya-Tomar/Ticket-Booking/README.md

 # TicketBooking

+This Repository contain front-end angular code.

+# Limitation

+Please remember there is a limitation in redirection in this deployed application.
+Trying to move to a different page via browser URL will show you page not found dialog box.

+Tip - Use application interface to route to different pages.

+# Application Link

+You can visit the application through this link https://ttbooking.netlify.app/ticket-booking

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.3.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding